dimer116/YOLOv3-for-Particle-Tracking/README.md

 git clone https://github.com/Deep-learning-for-particle-tracking/YOLOv3-for-Particle-Tracking.git
 ```
 The weights are available at this [link](https://www.kaggle.com/sannapersson/weights-particle-tracking-yolov3) at Kaggle.
-The source code and mod can also be downloaded in the release.
+The source code and model weights can also be downloaded in the release at Github.
 In the data-folder in the release there are two example experimental images.

 ### Install requirements
 For the installation of PyTorch it is best to check out the [PyTorch website](https://pytorch.org/) especially if you want a specific CUDA version.